 - To receive full credit on a Lab, it must be received on Canvas no later than 59 minutes after the posted deadline.
-(This allows for small issues with uploading to Canvas to occur without penalty.) - Labs that are turned in 1-12 hours after the deadline will lose 10% of available points. - Labs turned in more than 12 hours after the deadline will lose 20% of available points. - No extensions to Lab deadlines will be permitted this semester.
+(This allows for small issues with uploading to Canvas to occur without penalty.) - Work submitted more than 59 minutes late, but within 12 hours of the deadline will lose 5 of the available 50 points. - Work submitted 12 to 24 hours after the deadline will lose 10 of the available 50 points. - Work submitted more than 24 hours after the deadline will not be graded.